n0krashy/ASURT-Task2/README.md

 ![](https://i.imgur.com/Elhjxn3.png)

 - Make your own CV with your real data through this template.
-- Don’t use any frameworks, just pure html, css
+- Don’t use any frameworks, just pure HTML & CSS